I'm Not a Fan, but the Kids Like It!

-I'm Not a Fan, But the Kids Like It! is the debut album by American crunkcore group Brokencyde.
+I'm Not a Fan, but the Kids Like It! is the debut album by American crunkcore group Brokencyde.

 Reception

 Commercial performance

 The album debuted at number 86 on the Billboard 200, with over 6,000 copies sold in the first week.

 Critical reception

-An NME writer stated, "even if I caught Prince Harry and Gary Glitter adorned in Nazi regalia defecating through my grandmother's letterbox I would still consider making them listen to this album too severe a punishment."
+NME gave the album a 0 out of 10 and stated, "even if I caught Prince Harry and Gary Glitter adorned in Nazi regalia defecating through my grandmother's letterbox I would still consider making them listen to this album too severe a punishment."
 Kerrang! said that "I'm Not a Fan... boasts a self-aware title, but that's where all trace of intelligence ends."
 AllMusic's review stated that, although the album displays an "irresponsible attitude toward drinking, women, and songwriting", it also boasts "silly energy" and "some great ideas conceived in a high-school hallway."